YaMoef/deej/README.md

 # Building deej

-This is a custom version of the deej and needs to be builded, this can be done in the scripts folder.
+This is a custom version of the deej and needs to be built, this can be done in the scripts folder.

 # Contact